johnnyhalife/AutomateAllThings/README.md

 I decided to build this course after the success of "Mastering the Build Process" talk I gave last year (on Oct), which was really practical but now I want to take it one step forward and help attendees to learn by doing.

 ## Contents
-- Presentation will be available on the root of the repo
+- Presentation with the links to resources is available as `AutomateAllTheThings-Slides.pdf`
 - On Exercises folder you will find our 4 hands-on labs